Cerius Business Today: Meet Kara Vega

-Interview by Kristen McAlister, CEO of Cerius Executives
+Interview by Kristen McAlister, President of Cerius Executives

 Hello, this is Kristen McAlister, president of Cerius Executives, and we are bringing to you today, Cerius Business Today with Kara Vega.
 She is an interim Chief Human Resources Officer with quite the career, both domestically and worldwide.
 Thank you for joining us today.

 So, Kara, before we go into your background, first, let’s clarify: Interim Chief Human Resources officer, what is that exactly?

 So that basically is a head of HR, a Chief Human Resource Officer.
 Think of it as being a strategic partner to the CEO, that right-hand advisor that is looking to be able to have that voice for the employees, but also think about, at the same time, what’s best for the company, and to have that be a partnership between the CEO and the employees.